okossuth/ssl-tools/README.md

 # ssl-tools
-Misc python script to deal with SSL certificates
+Misc python scripts to deal with SSL certificates